baby rashes are very common in young children. about 40 percent of infants have rashes, which usually reach two to three weeks of age.

 Baby rash causes

-there are many types of baby rash. below we give you the most common types of rashes and their characteristics:
+there are many types of baby rashes. below we give you the most common types of rash and their characteristics:

 pimples sometimes develop on the baby’s cheeks, nose, and forehead within a month of their birth. washing your baby’s face with water and a mild appearance of their skin.